vansh22559/Stick-Hero/README.md

 ### Controls

-- Use arrow keys or designated keys to control Stick-Hero's movements and stick extension.
+- Use right click to extend stick length and spacebar to revert the hero upside down .
 - Collect cherries and bridge gaps between platforms to score points and avoid falling into the abyss.

 ### Download and Setup